-- 23.1 Considering the fact that employees of XWDISCOs are hired on Government pay scales, and any salary increase announced by the Federal Government in the Federal Budget is applicable on the employees of the Petitioner, therefore, being un-controllable cost, the Salaries & Wages and benefits, would be actualized, based on the audited accounts of the Petitioner for the relevant year for its existing employees.
-The impact of any such adjustment would allowed as part of PYA in the next indexation/adjustment request or tariff determination as the case may be. - 23.2 Also considering the fact that the Petitioner is obligated to pay to its pensioners, the pension increases announced by the Federal Government, therefore, being an un-controllable cost, the Post-retirement Benefits would be actualized based on the audited accounts of the Petitioner for the relevant year.
+23.1.
+Considering the fact that employees of XWDISCOs are hired on Government pay scales, and any salary increase announced by the Federal Government in the Federal Budget is applicable on the employees of the Petitioner, therefore, being un-controllable cost, the Salaries & Wages and benefits, would be actualized, based on the audited accounts of the Petitioner for the relevant year for its existing employees.
+The impact of any such adjustment would allowed as part of PYA in the next indexation/adjustment request or tariff determination as the case may be.

+23.2.
+Considering the fact that the Petitioner is obligated to pay to its pensioners, the pension increases announced by the Federal Government, therefore, being an un-controllable cost, the Post-retirement Benefits would be actualized based on the audited accounts of the Petitioner for the relevant year.
 The impact of any such adjustment would allowed as part of PYA in the next indexation/ adjustment request or tariff determination as the case may be.
 It would be mandatory for the Petitioner to deposit the whole amount of allowed Post retirement benefits into the separate Fund and route all its pension payments through the Fund.
-If the Petitioner fails to transfer the whole amount of postretirement benefits into the separate fund and not tariff determination and from thereon, only actual amounts paid and amount transferred into the fund would be allowed.
+If the Petitioner fails to transfer the whole amount of postretirement benefits into the Fund, the same shall be adjusted/deducted in the subsequent tariff determination and from thereon, only actual amounts paid and amount transferred into the fund would be allowed.